 - Opportunity-to-work provisions.
 These provisions require an employer to offer any new hours to existing employees before hiring additional workers to fill those slots.

 The following chart summarizes information regarding state and municipal scheduling laws.
-Where applicable, the chart links to the Employment Law Manual for further details, as well as the Employee Handbooks and Policies and Documents Tools.
+Where applicable, the chart links to the Employment Law Guide for further details, as well as the Employee Handbooks and Policies and Procedures tools.
 Chart cells for which there are no scheduling laws are marked N/A.